 “Clarity comes through action.”

-That means that you have to start moving before you can even begin to see what works and what doesn’t.
+That powerful statement means that you have to start moving before you can even begin to see what works and what doesn’t.
 You won’t see your way through the uncertainty until you begin to take steps and start moving forward.

 You won’t figure everything out by sitting down and thinking through all of the possibilities (although, of course, it’s good to have a plan).
 Instead, you’ll figure things out and move through the uncertainty by doing – by taking action, one step forward at a time.